collaborativebioinformatics/SpikeVarTykeVar/README.md

 The TykeVar workflow produces a modified aligned sequence file in .bam format.
 This file contains modified reads simulating randomly positioned mosaic variants with user-defined VAF in random locations and is accompanied by a .vcf file containing the locations of the simulated mosaic variants with user-defined VAF.

 The TykeVar workflow can be broadly split into 3 parts:
-1) The TykeVarSimulator takes an aligned BAM, a reference and several parameters such as range of VAF, variant sizes, etc. to generate a set of simulated mosaic SV and SNVs.
+1) The TykeVarSimulator takes an aligned BAM, a reference, and several parameters such as range of VAF, variant sizes, etc. to generate a set of simulated mosaic SV and SNVs.
 It does so by choosing a random location and VAF from the given range and then evaluating whether that location has sufficient coverage for the desired VAF.
 If that condition is met, that variant is added to the output VCF.
 2) The TykeVarEditor is responsible for inserting the simulated variants into the query sequences from the original dataset to generate modified reads with the mosaic variants built-in.
 The TykeVarEditor accepts a BAM, reference and the simulated VCF file as an input.
 Then for each variant, it fetches the overlapping reads from the BAM file, subsamples the reads to get the coverage that satisfies the desired VAF, and traverses the cigar string, query and reference sequences for each alignment to find the exact location to insert the variant.
 Once a modified read is created, it is written out into a FASTQ file.
 Note that for all new bases (SNVs or inserts), a q-score of 60 is chosen.
 The parsing and traversing of VCF, BAM and reference files are performed using APIs from pysam, biopython.SeqIO and numpy.
 3) The TykeVarMerger re-introduces the modified reads into the original dataset.
 It does so by first removing the modified read ids from the input BAM to create a filtered BAM.
 Then the modified reads are aligned against the reference, and merged with the filtered BAM.
 The end result is a BAM with the same set of read ids as the original dataset, except with some reads modified to contain the mosaic variants.
 The output of this pipeline is thus a modified BAM and a VCF file which provides the truth set for the mosaic variants.